Aliases for IL12RB1 Gene

 GeneCards Summary for IL12RB1 Gene

-IL12RB1 (Interleukin 12 Receptor, Beta 1) is a Protein Coding gene.
-Diseases associated with IL12RB1 include mycobacterium fortuitum and abdominal tuberculosis.
-Among its related pathways are Akt Signaling and Akt Signaling.
-GO annotations related to this gene include cytokine receptor activity and interleukin-23 binding.
+IL12RB1 (Interleukin 12 Receptor Subunit Beta 1) is a Protein Coding gene.
+Diseases associated with IL12RB1 include Immunodeficiency 30 and Salmonellosis.
+Among its related pathways are JAK-STAT signaling pathway and Innate Lymphoid Cell Differentiation Pathways.
+Gene Ontology (GO) annotations related to this gene include cytokine receptor activity and interleukin-12 receptor binding.
+An important paralog of this gene is IL31RA.

 Functions as an interleukin receptor which binds interleukin-12 with low affinity and is involved in IL12 transduction.
 Associated with IL12RB2 it forms a functional, high affinity receptor for IL12.
 Associates also with IL23R to form the interleukin-23 receptor which functions in IL23 signal transduction probably through activation of the Jak-Stat signaling cascade.